Finance Your Business

 Business credit is much more than a fix for cash flow challenges—it's a strategic tool that successful companies rely on to grow and thrive.
 The key is recognizing early enough when you need it, leaving time to secure the funds.

 To help you better anticipate a future credit need, here are four examples of when securing financing can strengthen a business.

 If you're too busy to go after all your sales opportunities or provide existing customers with top-notch service, you may need to expand your capacity.
 Tapping financing could help you buy extra inventory, hire additional staff, upgrade order-taking technology or take other steps to increase your throughput.
 You could be gaining new customers while better serving existing ones, leading to a positive feedback loop of strong word-of-mouth.

 2. The cash cushion is getting thin

-The average business owner's cash reserves would over just 27 days of their typical expenses, according to a recent JPMorgan Chase & Co.
+The average business owner's cash reserves would fund just 27 days of their typical expenses, according to a JPMorgan Chase & Co.
 Institute report.

-"If a small business has only that much cash, that's a good indicator that they should look for financing," says Larry Conley, Senior Vice President and national specialty finance manager at JPMorgan Chase.
+"If a small business has only that much cash, that's a good indicator that they should look for financing," says Sheryl Cameron, Specialty Finance Executive Director at JPMorgan Chase.
 An adequate buffer can help you weather downturns, pay unexpected expenses and take advantage of opportunities such as vendor discounts.
-Conley recommends seeking a line of credit or a business credit card to complement the cash reserve and extend the buffer to at least 90 days.
+Cameron recommends seeking a line of credit or a business credit card to complement the cash reserve and extend the buffer to at least 90 days.

 3. Your credit card or line of credit balances are consistently high